francescogerardomarra/its/modulo26/5_security_hello_world.md

 In Spring Security, you can register a custom filter and integrate it into the security filter chain.
 This registration will happen in the `SecurityConfig` class, where the filter will be added to the security filter chain to ensure that custom authentication logic, such as JWT token validation, is applied.
 By doing so, the custom filter ensures that only authenticated requests are allowed to access protected resources.

 This filter is implemented by extending Spring's `OncePerRequestFilter`, ensuring it runs once per request.
 It extracts the JWT token from the `Authorization` header, validates it using the `AdminTokenProvider`, and sets the authenticated user's details in the `SecurityContext`.

+`UsernamePasswordAuthenticationToken` is created using the username from the token.
+This token is then set into the `SecurityContext` using `SecurityContextHolder.getContext().setAuthentication(authentication);`.
+By setting the authentication token into the `SecurityContext`, Spring Security marks the request as authenticated.

 This setup is commonly used in stateless authentication where no session is maintained.

 The `AuthenticationTokenFilter` bean will be registered within the `SecurityConfig` class and will be added to the Spring Security filter chain before the `UsernamePasswordAuthenticationFilter` to ensure JWTs are processed before any standard authentication mechanisms.
 Here's how it is registered: